Trust and power.

 - Calibrating the common good with individual needs.
 Some customers will always have more choices than others.
 Homeowners, often that’s you, can choose to install solar panels, or cut heating bills with better heaters, or insulate their ceilings.
 Renters can’t, and so have fewer options to exercise control over bills.
 There are those who can afford to run their air-conditioner as often as they’d like; and those who choose not to, but still pay for the infrastructure needed to meet the peaks in demand the rest of us create.
 How can the financial burden of delivering power to everyone, of every need, be balanced so those who can least afford to pay aren’t covering for the whims of those with means?
 Here is the role for governments to ensure the necessary cross-subsidies that result from a collective system don’t disproportionately disadvantage those with the fewest options.

-- Protecting protections for consumers which means all players considering how best to make power affordable for those who can least afford it.
-It means the traditional industry being proud of the investments it has made in a long-standing, ombudsman to support consumer interests.
+- Protecting protections for consumers facing hardship.
+Which means all players considering how best to make power affordable for those who can afford it least.
+It means the traditional energy industry being proud of the investments it has made in a long-standing ombudsman advocate for consumer interests.
 It means new market entrants playing in uncharted spaces preparing to meet the same high standards, or even better ones.

 A model to make it happen.